While the last doll, the Quince waltz and the mass are praised traditions, the XV court is truly the most popular one.

 1) The number of damas and chambelanes does not matter!

-Some girls go with 14 damas other top it off by adding 14 chambelanes, others only have four damas and one chambelan.
-It is up to you to decide how many and if you want both damas and chambelanes.
+Some girls go with 14 damas, others top it off by adding 14 chambelanes, and some only have four damas and one chambelan.
+It's up to you to decide how many and if you want both damas and chambelanes.

 2) Go with people you truly care about and feel the same about you

-Choose family members you like (not impose by your parents) and friends you are really close with as they will be printed on your long-lasting pictures forever.
-Think 20 years from now staring at your album thinking: “Who is this guy?”.
+Choose family members you like (not imposed by your parents) and friends you are really close with as they will be printed on your long-lasting pictures forever.
+Think 20 years from now staring at your album thinking: "Who is this guy?"

 3) Decide on who pays what